 No measuring tape?
 No problem.
 MagicPlan is one of the most effective architecture apps on the market, allowing you to create a floor plan by scanning a room in just 30 seconds.
 You can then draw plans on the app or import existing floor plans from your device - adding objects, photos, or notes as you go along.

-6. Timely – for automatic time tracking
+6. Timely – for automating project time tracking

-7. Quickbooks app – for simple accounting
+7. QuickBooks – for simple accounting

 As one of the most popular accounting products on the market, it’s no surprise that QuickBooks offers a mobile accounting app as part of their service.
 The app synchronizes your data across your devices to automatically update accounting information, allowing firms and consultants to see real-time records as a project runs on.
+You can even integrate it with Timely to streamline your accounting and billing workflow.

 8. Outplanr – for synchronizing workflows